easegress-io/easegress/doc/reference/customdata.md

 ## CustomData

-CustomData is a map, the keys of this map must be strings while the values can be any valid JSON values, but when value is also a map, its keys must be strings too.
+CustomData is a map, the keys of this map must be strings while the values can be any valid JSON values, but the keys of a nested map must be strings too.

 A CustomData item must contain the `idField` defined by its corresponding CustomDataKind, for example, the data items of the kind defined in the above example must contain the `name` field as their identifiers.